zetalex/DPB2_App/README.md

 ![PMT strucutre](/DBP2_App/doc/figures/PMT-str.png)
 <figcaption>PMT strucutre</figcaption>
 <br>
-The PMTs, along with the rest of the electronics, will be housed in hermetically sealed vessels submerged in the water inside the observatory, following the same structure as the SKK.
+The PMTs, along with the rest of the electronics, will be housed in hermetically sealed vessels submerged in the water inside the detector, following the same structure as the SKK.

 ![Interior of the vessel](/DBP2_App/doc/figures/Vasija.jpg)
 <figcaption>Interior of the vessel</figcaption>
 <br>

-As can be seen in the previous figure, the electronics are concentrated inside the vessel, where the information from the PMTs passes through digitisers to the DPB.
+As can be seen in the previous figure, the electronics are concentrated inside the vessel, where the information from the PMTs is sampled in the digitizers and then sent to the DPB.
 The DPB is responsible for communicating the different modules both outside and inside the vessel, it acts as a hub inside the vessel.

-Since the electronics are located in a place that is difficult to access, as it would mean emptying the observatory of water, high reliability is required in this project, at least 10 years.
+Since the electronics are located in a place that is difficult to access, as it would mean emptying the detector of water, high reliability is required in this project, at least 10 years.
 For this reason, robust systems have been chosen and the electronics used must be monitored.

 ## HKK objectives